atsb/AmnesiaAMachineForPigs64/README.md

 Go into the directory you cloned this to, enter the 'Game/src' directory and perform a 'mkdir build' and 'cmake ..'

-All dependencies are included here and so after it finished the setup, run 'make'.
+All dependencies are included here and so after it finished the setup, run 'make' or if you´re on windows use Visual Studio 2022.
 Then grab a beverage because it takes about 20 minutes.

 Please note, that this project deals with GNU/Linux, macOS builds and Windows.